- Aims & ethos

-This is what is meant by Virtue Ethics: by cultivating the virtues (a good habit) we can become better people i.e. to become patient I need to practice patience.
+This is what is meant by virtue ethics: by cultivating the virtues (good habits) we can become better people i.e. to become patient I need to practice patience.
 And if we persevere, our character will improve.
-We also believe that this is one of the key aims of education: to enable our pupils to lead ‘the good life’.
+We also believe that this is one of the key aims of education; to enable our pupils to lead ‘the good life’.
 These virtues are taught within the context of a Catholic ethos by following closely the teaching of the Catholic Church.

 The four core human qualities through which character is forged are:

 Each person has certain duties to perform at home, at school and in the wider community.
 By adolescence, young people begin to hold their destiny and that of others in their hands.
 Action or inaction has consequences.
 An understanding of Justice will lead them to act correctly.

 The ability to judge what is right in each situation and follow a principled set of values.